anupkalburgi/anupkalburgi.github.io/_posts/2020-05-23-kind-coworker.md

 - Always assume good intent.
 Assume there is something you are missing when you don't understand.

 - When you say something is wrong, please say why and give examples.
-Just saying wrong is never useful.
+Just saying _wrong_ is never useful.

-- When you say I don't like doing it that way, please explain what are the pain points of it.
+- When you say `I don't like doing it that way`, please explain what are the pain points of it.
 Just saying not a fan of it goes on to say "ya ok but I want to do it my way not your way."